garcialo/OATAudit/ROADMAP.md

 -   Use IndexedDB sample data for basic Index, Audit, Rules pages
 -   Table view built out for "All Issues"
 -   Add "Issue Number" to the DB schema and audit table
+-   Move to Dexie.on.populate for initial db setup
+-   Set proper schema with auto-incrementing indexes